Convert aligned sequences to corresponding Compact Idiosyncratic Gapped Alignment Report (CIGAR) format

-Cell array of aligned sequence strings or a character array representing aligned sequences.
+Cell array of character vector or a character array representing aligned sequences.
 Soft clippings are assumed to be represented by lowercase letters in the aligned sequences.
 Skipped positions are assumed to be represented by . in the aligned sequences.

 Vector of integers indicating the start position of each aligned sequence with respect to the ungapped reference sequence.